reactive-python/reactpy-router/docs/src/learn/routers-routes-and-links.md

     {% include "../../examples/python/basic-routing.py" %}
     ```

 Here we'll note some special syntax in the route path for the second route.
-The `#!python "*"` is a wildcard that will match any path.
-This is useful for creating a "404" page that will be shown when no other route matches.
+The `#!python "any"` type is a wildcard that will match any path.
+This is useful for creating a default page or error page such as "404 NOT FOUND".

 ### Browser Router